spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/best-practices-adding-content-to-the-storefront-pages-using-templates-and-slots.md

     link: docs/scos/user/features/page.version/cms-feature-overview/templates-and-slots-overview.html
 ---

 This topic describes how to add content to Storefront pages using templates with slots.
-To start working with templates with slots, go to **Content Management** > **Slots**.
+To start working with templates with slots, go to **Content Management&nbsp;<span aria-label="and then">></span> Slots**.

 Let’s say you have *Sticky Notes* and *Writing Materials* categories, and you want to cross-promote them.
 You set the following tasks: